The Hidden Danger of Bat Guano

 Keep bats and birds from nesting in areas in buildings such as barns, and in your house attic or eaves.

-Note that you may have to have your home or building cleared of bats and/or bird roosts.
+Note that you may have to have your home or building cleared of bats and/or bird roosts before cleanup can begin.
 If that is the case, it is best to have a company specializing in bat control do this.
 They will know the proper ways to control the spores and have appropriate clothing and equipment to minimize the risk of getting or spreading the disease.